LailaMattar/YallaMotor-Task/README.md

 ### ✅ Completed
 - [x] Display list of cars with reusable CarCard component
+- [x] Tabbed interface for Used Cars and Featured Cars
 - [x] Car details screen with full information
 - [x] Responsive design for mobile and tablet
 - [x] Pull-to-refresh functionality